nddbk/tf-object-detection/README.md

 ```

-`PATH_TO_TRAIN_DIR` is the training models directory that we've specified above.
+`PATH_TO_TRAIN_DIR`: training model directory that we've specified above.

-`PATH_TO_EVALUATION_DIR` is the path to where to store evaluating result.
+`PATH_TO_EVALUATION_DIR`: path to where to store evaluating result.
 It will be created automatically if not yet.

-Recommended path: `temp/models/MODEL_NAME/MODEL_VERSION//eval`
+Recommended path: `temp/models/MODEL_NAME/MODEL_VERSION/eval`

 PATH_TO_PIPELINE_CONFIG